 If you try any of these commands from a directory other than the directory that contains a Docker container and

-Step 5 — Accessing the Docker Container Filesystem (Optional)
+Step 4 — Accessing the Docker Container Filesystem

-If you need to work on the command prompt inside a container, you can use the
+In order to work on the command prompt inside a container and access its filesystem, you can use the

 docker exec command.